reddxae/unrestrict/README_en.md

 5. Run the command `ufw allow [SSH port number]`.
 6. Navigate to the path /etc/ssh/sshd_config, uncomment the line `#Port 22` (i.e., remove the #) and replace the number 22 with your chosen number.
 7. Run the command `systemctl restart ssh && systemctl restart networking && ufw enable`.
 After this, the session in WinSCP will be disconnected because the connection data has changed.
 The ssh/PuTTY session will remain active.
-Your SSH connection port has now changed to the number you specified, so for future repeat connections, use the new port (instead of the default 22).
-When connecting via ssh, add the flag `-p [port]` to the command mentioned above.
+Your SSH connection port has now changed to the number you specified, so for future connections use the new port (instead of the default 22).
+When connecting via ssh, use the flag `-p [port]` with the command mentioned above.

 ## Blocking GRFC subnets
 ___
 This section is optional but highly recommended if you are in Russia.

-This way, we configure the blocking of active probing when web crawlers are explicitly targeting your VDS/VPS provider's machine/subnet.
-Should Roskomnadzor deploy active scanning of hosts potentially used as VPNs (secretly collecting statistics of active hosts in the subnet with suspiciously many questionable ports) — we protect ourselves from being flagged.
+This way, we configure the blocking of active probing when web crawlers are explicitly targeting your VDS/VPS hoster machine/subnet.
+If Roskomnadzor deploy active scanning of hosts potentially used as VPNs (secretly collecting statistics of active hosts in the subnet with suspiciously many questionable ports) — we protect ourselves from being flagged.
 ___

 <details>
 <summary>Restricting GRFC</summary>

-This is an [updated list](https://github.com/C24Be/AS_Network_List/blob/main/blacklists/blacklist.txt) of all subnets from the [The General Radio Frequency Center (GRFC)](https://istories.media/en/cases/2023/02/08/the-case-of-russian-censorship/?tztc=1) that we will block.
+This is an [up-to-date list](https://github.com/C24Be/AS_Network_List/blob/main/blacklists/blacklist.txt) of all subnets from the [The General Radio Frequency Center (GRFC)](https://istories.media/en/cases/2023/02/08/the-case-of-russian-censorship/?tztc=1) that we will block.
-If you need to find something specific in this list, or if you are simply interested in detailed information, refer to the file [blacklist_with_comments.txt](https://github.com/C24Be/AS_Network_List/blob/main/blacklists/blacklist_with_comments.txt).
+If you need to find something specific in this list, or if you are interested in detailed info about subnets, refer to the file [blacklist_with_comments.txt](https://github.com/C24Be/AS_Network_List/blob/main/blacklists/blacklist_with_comments.txt).

 ### before.rules (IPv4)